Megabit/Blazorise/docs/_docs/extensions/datagrid.md

 Specifies the grid editing modes.

-- `Form` Specifies that the mask feature is disabled.
+- `Form` editing is done in the internal DataGrid form
-- `InRow` Specifies that the editor should accept numeric values and that the mask string must use the Numeric format syntax.
+- `InRow` editing is done in the current row